tschinz/tschinz.github.io/docs/coding/rust/data_types.md

 ### `enum`

 `enum` creates a type which can hold one of different variants.
+Enums are particularly powerful in Rust and are the idiomatic way to represent state and handle various data patterns.

+#### Basic Enum Usage

 ```rust
 enum SimpleEnum {